 Think of your blog as your resume.
-As a beginning blogger, you’re using a blogging platform to write and post to every day, which is great.
+As a beginning blogger, you’re using a blogging platform to write and post every day, which is great.
 Hopefully, you’re doing a really good job, contributing a lot, and showing your expertise.
-But this same blog can be used in a way to make more money as a freelance writer.
+But this same blog can be used to make money blogging as a freelance writer.

-When you are looking for freelance writing gigs, you want to focus on blogs in the same, or possibly a shoulder, niche.
+When looking for freelance writing gigs, you want to focus on blogs in the same, or possibly a shoulder, niche.

 The same niche is tough because you don’t necessarily want to write for your competitors.